Mr-Tahir0/Mr-Tahir0/README.md

 I'm a dedicated student of software development, blending deep focus, consistency, and purpose.
 Currently following a 12-month roadmap combining **The Odin Project**, **FreeCodeCamp**, and **Coursera** (*Meta* & *IBM* programs).
-My goal: **to build meaningful software that benefits others — and to make a living doing what I enjoy.**
+My goal: **to build meaningful software that benefits others — and to make make money obviously.**

 ---